Merri/settlers2/src/pages/2015/09/tex5-lbm-greenland-debug-texture/index.md

 ---
-title: "TEX5.LBM Greenland Debug Texture"
+title: 'TEX5.LBM Greenland Debug Texture'
-publishDate: "2015-09-05"
+description: Another debugging tool for figuring things out.
+pubDate: 2015-09-05
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "textures"
+    - tools
 ---

 If you ever want to consider drawing your own texture for the game then this information here will be quite useful!
 Download can be found at the end of this post.